lokanta/lokanta.github.io/_posts/2024-11-14-machine-worse.md

 they know
 they must
 they see further than us
-because they have better machines
+because they have
+more machines
+better machines
+bigger machines
 and if the machines do not fix the problem
 and if the machines do not solve the issue
 and if the machines do not repair the damage